exasol/tutorials/tls/doc/tls_in_udfs.md

 The shell script below goes through the following steps:

-1. Creates a directory where we store the files for our experiments
+1. Create a directory where we store the files for our experiments
 2. Change to the directory
 3. Download the [ISRG Root X1 certificate](https://letsencrypt.org/certs/isrgrootx1.pem) from the Let's Encrypt website in PEM format
 4. Create a new truststore and import the ISRG Root X1 certificate